bsc-networks/kingman-configs/README.md

 # Kingman Hall Network Configuration

-Store here are exports of the house router and switch configurations.
+Stored here are exports of Kingman Hall's router and switch configurations.